fmyuan/pflotran-elm-interface/README.md

 * The repository contains 3 branches for development and stable release purposes:

-***(1) default*** - the most updated PFLOTRAN codes with necessary editing for coupling.
+***(1) default*** - the most updated PFLOTRAN codes (change set:0ae6a7aa171ccc738fc3e5788c1be636cf88866b [0ae6a7aa171c]) with necessary editing for coupling.
 NOT suggested to use for production run. updated: 2015-08-12

 STATUS: UNDER development.